jkomoros/CASsim/README.md

 Your renderer is a custom element that will be inserted into the DOM to render your frame for the end user.
 Typically this is implemented as an svg, but it need not be.

+Your renderer is defined in your main simulator file, at the bottom below the main simulator.
+All imports (including transitive ones) of Lit must occur below the `export default SIMULATOR` line.
+If you copy/paste an example you'll see a comment warning you of this.
+This is necessary for `npm run generate:types` to be able to automatically generate your types for you.

 Your simulator custom element will receive the following properties: